 - Bring water to rapid boil, remove from heat, and stir the sugar in until completely dissolved.
 Place the tea bags in the water and allow to steep until tea is completely cooled.
 Once cooled, discard of the tea bags.

 - Cover the jar with cheese cloth or alternatively coffee filters and secure with rubber band.
 Place your jar of brew in a dark, room temperature, undisturbed area for 1-4 weeks.
-We choose the cabinet above the stove since I can hardly reach it it’s rarely used anyway.
+We choose the cabinet above the stove.

 - Periodically check on your brew and the formation of the scoby.
 First there will be small bubbles that will then begin to group and connect into a thin film on the surface.
 The film will continue to thicken and develop, once it reaches approximately 1/4 inch thickness it is ready to use to make your first batch of drinkable ‘buch.
 The conditions of where you store your brew will determine the length of time it takes to reach the desired thickness.
 The tea used to create the scoby will be extremely vinegary and more than likely not pleasant to drink, you can use it to clean your counters or simply discard of it.

 Now that you’ve got a healthy scoby you’re ready to brew your first batch of kombucha.
-You’ll need exactly the same equipment as listed above and the same ingredients but different quantities (same proportions though) of each ingredient.
-Also, you can play with the type of tea you use to brew.
-Make sure you include some black tea since that’s what momma scoby thrives on but we also used green tea with matcha, chili, and tumeric.
-We increased the amount of everything so we have a larger amount of final product to enjoy.
+You’ll need exactly the same equipment and ingredients as listed above.
+Also, you can play with the type of tea (green tea, rooibos, etc) you use to brew.
+Make sure you include some black tea though since that’s what momma scoby thrives on.
+Avoid some teas with added flavors since the oils can disrupt the scoby.

 Sooo you’re ready to begin your first real batch of ‘buch…

 - Make sure your hands are completely clean.
-Once your brewed tea and kombucha is combined you’ll need to transfer it to your gallon size glass container where you grew the scoby.
+Depending on your pouring skills, you may or may not need the funnel for this step.
+Once your brewed tea and 1 cup of kombucha is combined you’ll need to transfer it to your gallon size glass container where you grew the scoby.
 With clean hands, gently remove the scoby and place on a clean plate.
 Pour out the tea you used to grow the scoby.
 You don’t need to clean out the jar before pouring in your fresh brew in.
-Once the new brew is transfered, with clean hands gently place the scoby on the top.
+Once the new brew is transferred, with clean hands gently place the scoby on the top.

 - Cover the jar with cheese cloth or coffee filters and secure with a rubber band.
 Place jar in the same location you grew your scoby.
 Somewhere room temperature, dark, and undisturbed.
 It will need to ferment 7-10 days.
 Check the brew and scoby periodically.

 - After 7 days, begin tasting your ‘buch daily by pouring a little into a cup to taste.
+Remember not to use any metal.
 When it reaches your desired levels of sweet and tart it’s ready for the next step.

 - Now that the scoby is removed from the current brew you can add your desired flavors and infusions.
-You can use lavender, honey, ginger root, peppermint, an orange slice or other mashed fruits, herbs, spices, it can really be anything you want that will add flavor and benefits to your ‘buch.
-Once you add the desired infusions, cover with the tightly woven material of your choice and set aside for another 1-2 days.
-Once the ‘buch is infused you can strain it and bottle it in airtight jars.
-Store these bottles at room temperature and out of direct sunlight and allow the ‘buch to carbonate for 3-10 days.
-Checking daily to ensure it doesn’t get over carbonated and explode, it’s possible, but just be mindful to avoid this.
-Once it’s nice and carbonated move to the fridge and enjoy within the month! 🙂
+You can use dried lavender, honey, fresh ginger root, peppermint, fresh fruit or juices, herbs, spices… it can really be anything you want that will add flavor and benefits to your ‘buch.
+Once you add the desired infusions, cover with an airtight lid and set aside for another 1-2 days in a cool, dark place to allow for the carbonation to accumulate.
+Once the ‘buch is infused and carbonated to your liking, strain, bottle, and store these bottles of finished ‘buch in the fridge.
+Make sure you are checking daily during the infusion/carbonation process to ensure it doesn’t get over carbonated and explode, it’s possible, so just be mindful to avoid this.
+Best consumed within 2 weeks of refrigerating.

 Please remember that the scoby is a living organism and needs to be taken care of.
+If you see any signs of mold it will need to be discarded and a fresh one started.
 Between batches when you remove the scoby to transfer, take a look and remove the bottom layers if it’s getting too big.
-You can gift this excess to a friend so they can begin there own homemade kombucha!
-Feel free to share any tips or tricks you have or any questions.
-We’re all on this journey together 🙂 Much love, xoxo Nicole
+You can gift this excess to a friend so they can begin their own homemade kombucha journey!
+Alternatively, the extra scoby can be composted.
+Please comment to share any tips or tricks you have for making kombucha.
+Got a question?
+I’ll help to the best of my ability.
+We’re all on this journey together 🙂

 This post contains affiliate links where we earn a small amount of commission on purchases through links at no extra cost to you.